About

 Ken received his Master of Music degree in viola performance from the Boston Conservatory, where his teachers were Lila Brown and Leonard Matczynski.
 He went on to earn a Historical Performance graduate diploma from the Longy School of Music, studying baroque viola with Dana Maiben, in addition to viola with Sarah Darling and harpsichord with Vivian Montgomery.
 His earlier viola teachers include David Rubinstein, Gillian Rogell, and Anne Hooper Webb.
 He has also studied baroque viola with Jane Starkman, and his piano teachers include Lorraine Hale Robinson, Jacqueline Schwab, and Michael Lewin.

-Ken resides with his husband and cat in Cambridge, Massachusetts and Marlboro, Vermont.
+He resides with his husband and cat in Cambridge, Massachusetts and Marlboro, Vermont.
 His violas were made by Douglas Cox.